carpentries-incubator/workflows-nextflow/episodes/03-workflow_parameters.md

 {: .output}

 > ## Create and use a Parameter file.
-> Create a parameter file for the Nextflow file `wc-params.nf`,
+> Create a parameter file `params.json` for the Nextflow file `wc-params.nf`, and run the Nextflow script using the created parameter file, specifying:
-> specifying
 >
 >  * sleep as 10
 >  * input as `data/yeast/reads/ref3_1.fq.gz`
->  * Run the Nextflow script using the parameter file.
 >
 > > ## Solution
 > > ~~~